 An employee is entitled to have an interview with his superior once a year concerning his job and possible changes in employment terms.
 If the employee requests an interview, it should be granted within two months, and the resulting outcome of the interview should be available within one month.

-View the accompanying document from 2011 regarding employee interviews, which includes instructions on what is normal to discuss in such interviews.
+See the attachment from 2011, as regards employee interviews, which contains guidelines on what subjects can be considered normal to discuss in such interviews.